 The guidelines do not alter the fundamental regulatory relationship between utilities and the Commission.
-They provide general guidance regarding the Commission's expectations of the information that should be included in CPCN applications while providing the flexibility for an application to reflect the specific circumstances of the applicant, the size and nature of the project, and the issues that it raises.
-An applicant is expected to apply the guidelines in a flexible and reasonable manner.
+They provides general guidance regarding the Commission's expectations of the information that should be included in CPCN applications while providing the flexibility for an application to reflect the specific circumstances of the applicant, the size and nature of the project, and the issues raised by the application.
+An applicant is expected to apply the guidelines in a flexible and reasonable manner that reflects the spirit and intent of the guidelines.
 The Commission may issue further directions relating to the information to be included in specific CPCN applications and may require applicants to provide further information to supplement material in filed applications.

-CPCN applications may be supported by long-term resource plans filed under section 44.1 of the UCA.
+Where they exist, long-term resource plans filed under section 44.1 of the UCA should support CPCN applications.
 These long-term resource plans may deal with significant aspects of project justification, particularly the need for the project and the assessment of the overall costs and benefits of the project and alternatives to the project.
 Under section 44.1(9) of the UCA, in approving a long-term resource plan, the Commission may order that a proposed utility plant or system, or an extension of either, is exempt from the requirements of section 45(1) of the UCA.